1. What is an official transcript?

 3. I went to a college/university in another country.
 What do I need to do?

-Credit may be granted for coursework completed at a foreign college or university based upon the evaluation of a credentialing service who determines equivalency to United States college credits.
+Credit may be granted for coursework completed at a foreign college or university based upon the evaluation of a credentialing service who determines equivalency to United States college credits and curriculum.
 When requesting an evaluation from the service, students should specify they want a “course-by-course” evaluation and request that an official transcript be sent to the FCC Registration and Records Office.
-FCC recommends choosing the credentialing service World Education Services (WES); however, we will accept evaluations from approved members of the National Association of Credential Evaluation Services (NACES).
+FCC recommends choosing the credentialing service SpanTran or World Education Services (WES); however, we will accept evaluations from approved members of the National Association of Credential Evaluation Services (NACES).

 4. How long will it take for my evaluation to be completed?